apourva14/agentic-credit-market/README.md

 ## API Costs

 The application uses OpenRouter API which has usage-based pricing.
-The `gpt-oss-20b:free` model is cost-effective for this use case.
 Monitor your usage through the OpenRouter dashboard.

 ---